paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 Sections 302 and 306 of the Soldiers’ and Sailors’ Civil Relief Act of 1940, referred to in subsec. (a)(2), are sections 302 and 306, respectively, of act Oct.
 17, 1940, ch.
 888, 54 Stat.
 1178.
 That Act was amended generally and renamed the “Servicemembers Civil Relief Act” by Pub.
 L. 108–189, § 1, Dec.
 19, 2003, 117 Stat.
 2835.
 As so amended, provisions of the Servicemembers Civil Relief Act that are similar to those contained in former sections 302 and 306 of act Oct.
 17, 1940, are now contained in sections 3953 and 3959 of Title 50, War and National Defense.

 The Housing Amendments of 1955, referred to in subsec. (f)(2), is act Aug.
 11, 1955, ch.
 783, 69 Stat.
-635, as amended.
-For complete classification of this Act to the Code, see Short Title of 1955 Amendments note set out under [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.
+635. For complete classification of this Act to the Code, see Short Title of 1955 Amendments note set out under [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.

 #### Codification
 In subsec. (g), “[section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim)” substituted for “section 3709 of the Revised Statutes” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.